Are you looking to create a wiki website for your topic of interest, game or community?

 Now there are a couple of ways to do it.

-These are the two ways you can access the Wiki Main page.
-You can also customize this page by using the Main Page settings and core settings under Helpie settings.
-Please check these article to know more on it: Main Page settings and Core settings.
+These are the two ways you can access the Wiki Main Page.
+You can also customize this page by using the Main Page settings and Design settings under Helpie settings.
+Please check these articles to know more about it: Main Page settings and Design.

 5. Collaborating Users: